Taking Control of Your Health: Overcoming Obstacles

 What’s in your control

 You see.
-Although there are so many factors that contribute to our well-being: Our genes, upbringing, beliefs and so on.
+Many factors contribute to our well-being: Our genes, upbringing, beliefs, and so on.
 To a lesser and greater extent, there is so much more that is in our control, including:

-The food we eat, the people we associate with, our environment, our lifestyle and how we process our emotions, our relationships and our connections with others.
-All of these things, and more, are largely within our control.
+The food we eat, the people we associate with, our environment, our lifestyle, how we process our emotions, our relationships, and our connections with others are all largely within our control.

 You’re the one

-These are our choices, and for the most part, we’re the ones who play this role in creating our health.
-We’re the ones that get in the way of moving forward with our health goals.
-We’re the ones that decide how we’re going to react to situations, and what we’re going to consume: socially, emotionally or nutritionally.
-Ultimately, we’re the ones who are going to get in the way of our ability to move forward with our health.
+These are our choices, and for the most part, we are the ones who play this role in creating our health.
+We are the ones who get in the way of moving forward with our health goals.
+We decide how we will react to situations and what we will consume: socially, emotionally, or nutritionally.
+Ultimately, we are the ones who will get in the way of our ability to move forward with our health.

-I hope this helps you to understand that you’re the one who has the power to move in a forward motion to improve your health.
+I hope this helps you understand that you’re the one who has the power to move forward to improve your health.
 You may need some guidance, and that’s where I step in as your naturopathic health guide.
 I can help you to take the reins of your health and take greater control of your well-being.

 Are you ready to move out of your way and make your health and well-being a priority?